stevemurch/enchantedrose/WELCOME.md

 ## Operation

 The prop is designed to be operated from a mobile phone via its own wifi network.
-Open up your Wifi settings on your phone, and connect to the "**EnchantRose**" network, using the password "**beourguest**!"
+Turn on the prop and wait 30-60 seconds for it to boot up.
+Open up your phone's Wifi settings, and look for and connect to the "**EnchantRose**" network, using the password "**beourguest**!"
+(Note that this network is 2.4Ghz, not the newer 5Ghz band.)

-Do not disclose the password for the wifi network; the prop is only meant to be operated by one person at a time.
+Do not disclose the password for the prop's wifi; the prop is only meant to be operated by one person at a time.

 1. Ensure batteries are fresh and that battery packs are turned on.
 Fresh AA batteries are recommended for each performance, but should last through at least 3-4 performances as they are only used for the motor and lights.
 2. Turn on the power to the prop